Organizing Software Licenses

 Is a good topic to discuss since this is a common challenges in the IT Department, so let’s have a good scenario to fully understand the importance of Organizing Software Licenses.

 Imagine your company is in the business of Software Development and you have several offices spread worldwide where all the developer, QA,Training,Testing Group and Project Implementation are working together using different kinds of Software Tools.

-1. On one workstation per Developer they are averaging 10-15 Software Tools installed for their development and that doesn’t include their Microsoft Stuff like email, OS, antivirus and etc.
+1. On one workstation per Developer they are averaging 10-15 Software Tools installed for their development and that doesn’t include their Microsoft Stuff like email, Operating System (OS), Antivirus and etc.

 2. Multiply that to all developer team, their Supervisor & Boss plus the QA, Training, Testing Group as well who are spread across the globe with different timezone.